flatironinstitute/neurosift/doc/neurosift_dendro_MIT_workshop_sep_2024.md

 ![image](https://github.com/user-attachments/assets/680b518a-29b4-41b2-89e4-27d38aa4259a)

+Tip: you can also generate a Python script to resubmit the job (or modify the parameters).
+Click to open the job in Dendro and then click the "Python Script" button.

 ## CEBRA embedding example

 [CEBRA](https://cebra.ai/) is a machine-learning method that can be used to compress time series in a way that reveals otherwise hidden structures in the variability of the data.